athensresearch/athens/README.md

 # Development

 The server is written using [Buffalo](https://gobuffalo.io/), so it's fairly straightforward to get started on development.
+You'll need Buffalo v0.11.0 or later to do devlopment on Athens.

+Download
-Download [v0.10.3](https://github.com/gobuffalo/buffalo/releases/tag/v0.10.3) or later, untar/unzip the binary into your PATH, and then run the following from the root of this repository:
+[v0.11.0](https://github.com/gobuffalo/buffalo/releases/tag/v0.11.0) or later, untar/unzip the
+binary into your PATH, and then run the following from the root of this repository:

 ```console